ut-parla/Parla.py/README.md

 <!--Parla is available as a Conda package. -->
 <!--A docker image with the Conda package already set up is also available. -->
-Parla requires Python 3.7, numpy, and cython.
+Parla requires Python 3.7, numpy, cython, and psutil.
 It also depends on C package libunwind.
 The examples require scipy, numba, and cupy.
 You may want to create a new Conda environment with the required Python version, like so